 On 21 March 2018, shareholders at the Annual General Meeting (AGM) of the Bank for the operating year 2017 approved the Board's proposal to pay dividends to shareholders in the amount of ISK 15,366 million, or ISK 0.65 per share.
 The dividend was paid to shareholders on 28 March 2018.
 The recommendation of the Board of Directors to pay an extraordinary dividend in the amount of ISK 9,456 million on outstanding shares, or ISK 0.40 per share, was also approved by the AGM.
-The extraordinary dividend is payable to shareholders in September 2018.
-These dividends are payable to shareholders listed on the shareholders' registry of Landsbankinn at end of business on the day of the AGM, 21 March 2018, unless the Bank receives notification of assignment of the dividend through the transfer of shares.
+The extraordinary dividend was paid to shareholders on 19 September 2018.
+These dividends were payable to shareholders listed on the shareholders' registry of Landsbankinn at end of business on the day of the AGM, 21 March 2018, unless the Bank receives notification of assignment of the dividend through the transfer of shares.